-Amtrak's National Network forms the foundation of passenger rail service in the U.S., connecting congested urban areas and bringing economically viable mobility to rural areas and small towns, where it's needed even more.
+Amtrak's National Network forms the foundation of passenger rail service in the U.S., connecting congested urban areas and bringing economically viable mobility to rural areas and small towns.
 It is important to note that many of these areas are becoming more isolated from major cities as regional airline and intercity bus service disappears.
-Their importance has been proven by their resilience in the face of the pandemic, with Amtrak's Long-Distance Routes last year reaching 90% of their pre-pandemic ridership-despite service cuts and sold-out sleeper cars drastically limiting capacity.

-- 39 states are served by long-distance trains - 23 states where long-distance trains are the only Amtrak service - An estimated \$587 million in Calendar Year 2023 ticket revenue from long-distance trains-18% higher than 2019's pre-pandemic record revenues
+- 39 states are served by long-distance trains - 23 states where long-distance trains are the only Amtrak service - \$523 million in ticket revenue from long-distance trains

-Of Amtrak's 15 long-distance trains, most have just one daily round-trip and two have just three each week.
+Of Amtrak's 15 long-distance trains, most have just one daily round-trip and two have just three a week.
 Nonetheless, these routes are heavily used.
-They would carry even more passengers if Amtrak had more equipment, greater frequencies, and more routes.
-Lack of service, not lack of demand, limits usage.
+They would carry even more passengers if Amtrak had more equipment, greater frequencies and more routes.
+Lack of service rather than lack of demand limits usage.